Sorry, no results found for "".

 Create a new record

-The payload to pass to create a new record always depends on the specific settings of its model and the fields it declares.
+The payload required to create a new record is determined by the specific model it's based on and the fields it contains.

 Suppose our project contains a "Dog" model (ID: 1234, API key: dog) with the following fields: